Vice President of Costa Rica

 The 1949 Constitution of Costa Rica established two vice-presidencies of Costa Rica, which are directly elected through a popular vote on a ticket with the president for a period of four years, with no immediate re-election.
 There has been various incarnations of the office.
 Vice presidents replace the president in cases of temporary or permanent absence.

+History

 Throughout the history of independent Costa Rica, there have been different systems to cover the temporary or permanent absence of a president.
 Several different names have been used for this position: